1hartl/1hartl.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD student in the Janus Lab at Georgia Tech.
-I am fascinated with minds, how they might work, and applying this understanding to solve real-world problems.
+I am fascinated with minds, how they might work, and applying what we know about them to solve real-world problems.